 See Upcoming workshops: Student Learning Commons for currently offered workshops.

 Note: Are you a professor or program leader interested in requesting a writing workshop for your course or group?
 Fill in our survey to place your request.
 With sufficient notice, you can request any of the workshops below or a combination of topics customized to meet your students' needs.

 Academic Writing Refresher

 This workshop offers a quick overview of strategies and skills for successful writing, with returning/ transfer/ mature students in mind.

 Analyze This!
-From summarization to critical writing
+From Summary to Critical Writing*

 "Too wordy.
 Redundant.
 Be concise."
 If you've ever received these kinds of comments on your papers--or if you just want to take your style to the next level--this workshop is for you!
 Learn techniques you can use right away to help you pare your prose and write with greater clarity, succinctness, and power.

 Polish Your Writing: More Powerful Paragraphs*